we-make-software/tech/README.md

 Then we have the Run macro.
 As you see, I don’t need to use quotes to write WeMakeSoftware because we use stringification.
 Again, it just replaces the code with the define.
 Nothing magical, right?

-Makefile its powerfull when it become to build whit gcc
+Makefile is powerful when it comes to building with gcc.

 ```makefile
 KERNELDIR ?= /lib/modules/$(shell uname -r)/build
 PWD := $(shell pwd)